 Last week, I was over my family’s house in New Jersey visiting as I often do this time of year.
-My mom who is an excellent cook and even better baker introduced me to this delicious Middle Eastern dessert while I was over known as mabrousheh.
+My mom who is an excellent cook and even better baker introduced me to this delicious Arabic dessert while I was over known as mabrousheh.
 It gets its name from the dough grated on top to resemble a crumb effect and texture.
 Now, if you know me, you know that I don’t have much of a sweet tooth but I still enjoy a sweet bite here and there.
-Let me tell you something, these jam centered crumb bars were addictive.
+Let me tell you something, these jam-centered crumb bars were addictive.
 They were so light and had just the right amount of sweetness.

 I immediately told my mother that she had to teach me how to make these.
 One, so I can continue to make them for my friends and family and two, so I can share the recipe with all of you.
 I urge you to make these!
 They are absolutely delicious and so versatile seeing that you can use any fruit jam you prefer in the center.
 My top picks would be strawberry and apricot!
 You can also shape it in the form of a pie or crumb bars as seen here.
 These go perfectly with a cup of coffee or tea.
 Enjoy!

 As always, if you make any of my recipes please tag me on my Instagram page or leave a comment below.
 I would love to hear from you!

 - 2 Eggs

 - 1 tbsp Orange zest lemon zest can also be used but orange is preferred

 - 1 tsp Vanilla Flavor